 Back to top

-The specialist will examine your oropharynx by using a small mirror and light.
-A thin, flexible tube with a light at the end (nasendoscope) may be passed into your nostril to get a better view of the back of your mouth and throat.
-This can be uncomfortable, and you may be given a local anaesthetic spray to numb your nose and throat.
-If you have a local anaesthetic to your throat, you may be told not to eat or drink for about an hour afterwards, or until the numb feeling has gone.
+The specialist doctor will ask you about your symptoms and general health.
+They will examine your throat using a small mirror and light.
+They may use a thin, flexible tube with a light and a camera at the end (nasendoscope) to get a better view of the back of your throat.
+The doctor passes the nasendoscope into your nostril.
+This can be uncomfortable, so the doctor may numb your nose and throat with a local anaesthetic spray first.
+If you have this spray, you should not eat or drink for about an hour afterwards, or until the numb feeling has gone.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
 CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
-You will be asked not to eat or drink for at least four hours before the scan.
+You may be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye, which allows particular areas in the body to be seen more clearly.
 For a few minutes, this may make you feel hot all over.
 If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it's important to let your doctor know beforehand.